-Starting with release 3.1.2, ASDF supports a one-package-per-file style of programming, whereby each file is its own system, and dependencies are deduced from the defpackage form (or its variant uiop:define-package).
+Starting with release 3.1.2, ASDF supports a one-package-per-file style of programming, in which each file is its own system, and dependencies are deduced from the defpackage form or its variant, uiop:define-package.

-In this style, packages refer to a system with the same name (downcased); and if a system is defined with :class package-inferred-system, then system names that start with that name (using the slash / separator) refer to files under the filesystem hierarchy where the system is defined.
-For instance, if system my-lib is defined in '/foo/bar/my-lib/my-lib.asd', then system my-lib/src/utility will be found in file '/foo/bar/my-lib/src/utility.lisp'.
+In this style of system definition, package names map to systems with the same name (in lower case letters), and if a system is defined with :class package-inferred-system, then system names that start with that name (using the slash / separator) refer to files under the filesystem hierarchy where the system is defined.
+For instance, if system my-lib is defined in /foo/bar/my-lib/my-lib.asd, then system my-lib/src/utility will be found in file /foo/bar/my-lib/src/utility.lisp.

-This style was made popular by faslpath and quick-build before, and at the cost of a stricter package discipline, seems to make for more maintainable code.
-It is used by ASDF itself (starting with ASDF 3), by lisp-interface-library, and a few other libraries.
+One package per file style was made popular by faslpath and quick-build, and at the cost of stricter package discipline, may yield more maintainable code.
+This style is used in ASDF itself (starting with ASDF 3), by lisp-interface-library, and a few other libraries.

-To use this style, choose a toplevel system name, e.g. my-lib, and create a file 'my-lib.asd' with the :class :package-inferred-system option in its defsystem.
+To use this style, choose a toplevel system name, e.g. my-lib, and create a file my-lib.asd.
+Define my-lib using the :class:package-inferred-system option in its defsystem.
 For instance: